St. Bartholomew's Day massacre: Reactions

 The massacre caused a "major international crisis".
 Protestant countries were horrified at the events, and only the concentrated efforts of Catherine's ambassadors, including a special mission by Gondi, prevented the collapse of her policy of remaining on good terms with them.
 Elizabeth I of England's ambassador to France at that time, Sir Francis Walsingham, barely escaped with his life.
 Even Tsar Ivan the Terrible expressed horror at the carnage in a letter to the Emperor.

 The massacre "spawned a pullulating mass of polemical literature, bubbling with theories, prejudices and phobias".
 Many Catholic authors were exultant in their praise of the king for his bold and decisive action (after regretfully abandoning a policy of meeting Huguenot demands as far as he could) against the supposed Huguenot coup, whose details were now fleshed out in officially sponsored works, though the larger mob massacres were somewhat deprecated: "[one] must excuse the people's fury moved by a laudable zeal which is difficult to restrain once it has been stirred up".
 Huguenot works understandably dwelt on the harrowing details of violence, expounded various conspiracy theories that the royal court had long planned the massacres, and often showed extravagant anti-Italian feelings directed at Catherine, Gondi, and other Italians at court.

 Diplomatic correspondence was readier than published polemics to recognise the unplanned and chaotic nature of the events, which also emerged from several accounts in memoirs published over the following years by witnesses to the events at court, including the famous Memoirs of Margaret of Valois, the only eye-witness account of the massacre from a member of the royal family.

-There are also a dramatic and influential account by Henry, duke of Anjou that was not recognised as fake until the 19th century.
+There is also a dramatic and influential account by Henry, duke of Anjou that was not recognised as fake until the 19th century.
 Anjou's supposed account was the source of the quotation attributed to Charles IX: "Well then, so be it!
 Kill them!
 But kill them all!
 Don't leave a single one alive to reproach me!"

 The author of the Lettre de Pierre Charpentier (1572) was not only "a Protestant of sorts, and thus, apparently, writing with inside knowledge", but also "an extreme apologist for the massacre ... in his view ... a well-merited punishment for years of civil disobedience [and] secret sedition..."
 A strand of Catholic writing, especially by Italian authors, broke from the official French line to applaud the massacre as precisely a brilliant stratagem, deliberately planned from various points beforehand.
 The most extreme of these writers was Camilo Capilupi, a papal secretary, whose work insisted that the whole series of events since 1570 had been a masterly plan conceived by Charles IX, and carried through by frequently misleading his mother and ministers as to his true intentions.
 The Venetian government refused to allow the work to be printed there, and it was eventually published in Rome in 1574, and in the same year quickly reprinted in Geneva in the original Italian and a French translation.